Coup d'état: Predictors

-Coup trap and regional contagion
+Coup trap

 The accumulation of previous coups is a strong predictor of future coups, a phenomenon called the coup trap.
 A 2014 study of 18 Latin American countries found that the establishment of open political competition helps bring countries out of the coup trap and reduces cycles of political instability.

-Researchers have long debated over whether coups are contagious - that is, whether one coup increases the likelihood of others in the region.
-A 2018 study found no evidence of regional contagion: one coup does not make subsequent coups more likely.
-A 2025 study challenges earlier findings by showing that coup dynamics can be contagious, but primarily through post-coup trajectories that reshape the abilities and incentives of would-be plotters.

 Regime type and polarization

 Hybrid regimes are more vulnerable to coups than very authoritarian states or democratic states.
 A 2021 study found that democratic regimes were not substantially more likely to experience coups.
 A 2015 study finds that terrorism is strongly associated with re-shuffling coups.
 A 2016 study finds that there is an ethnic component to coups: "When leaders attempt to build ethnic armies, or dismantle those created by their predecessors, they provoke violent resistance from military officers."
 Another 2016 study shows that protests increase the risk of coups, presumably because they ease coordination obstacles among coup plotters and make international actors less likely to punish coup leaders.
 A third 2016 study finds that coups become more likely in the wake of elections in autocracies when the results reveal electoral weakness for the incumbent autocrat.
-A fourth 2016 study finds that inequality between social classes increases the likelihood of coups.One study found that coups are more likely to occur in states with small populations, as there are smaller coordination problems for coup-plotters.
+A fourth 2016 study finds that inequality between social classes increases the likelihood of coups.
+A fifth 2016 study finds no evidence that coups are contagious; one coup in a region does not make other coups in the region likely to follow.
+One study found that coups are more likely to occur in states with small populations, as there are smaller coordination problems for coup-plotters.

 In autocracies, the frequency of coups seems to be affected by the succession rules in place, with monarchies with a fixed succession rule being much less plagued by instability than less institutionalized autocracies.

 A 2014 study of 18 Latin American countries in the 20th-century study found the legislative powers of the presidency does not influence coup frequency.

 A 2019 study found that when a country's politics is polarized and electoral competition is low, civilian-recruited coups become more likely.

 A 2023 study found that civilian elites are more likely to be associated with instigating military coups while civilians embedded in social networks are more likely to be associated with consolidating military coups.